Serving the Metropolitan Area

 What, then, shall be the architecture of our national Renaissance?

 We've changed, with the world, and not for the better.
-Our pride has become arrogance, our personal and national strivings soured into a politics of deception, hate and envy, tempest-tossed in that senseless whirl of spectacle exhaled by our junk culture.
+Our pride has become arrogance, our personal and national strivings soured into a politics of deception, hate and envy, tempest-tossed in that senseless whirl of spectacle exhaled by our junk culture and virulently anti-social media.
 Excellence is scorned; enemies are bribed, not dispatched.
 Honesty has been swept away in a tide of large money and small print.
-Partisan venom cossets the mean and venal, driving capable Americans from public service and, even, motivating old scolds like @Alan Bloom to boast that there has never been an age so trivially wicked as our own except, perhaps, Weimar Germany, where "decent people became used to hearing things about which they would have, in the past, been horrified to think."
+Partisan venom cossets the mean and venal, driving capable Americans from public service and, even, motivating old scolds like Alan Bloom to boast that there has never been an age so trivially wicked as our own except, perhaps, Weimar Germany, where "decent people became used to hearing things about which they would have, in the past, been horrified to think."

 As a Don Jones Index coupla years back revealed, we are no longer either the freest or the happiest people on the planet.